fcanas/SafeCast/README.md

                                  }]
 ```

-SafeCast has quite a few methods like this, covering `NSArray`, `NSSet`, and `NSOrderedSet`.
+SafeCast has quite a few methods like this, covering `NSArray`, `NSSet`, `NSDictionary`, and `NSOrderedSet`.

+I doubt it would be a good idea to give coverage to collections like `NSMapTable` or `NSHashTable`.

 ## A Whole Library for _that_?

 Well, first of all, it's _really_ small.
-And it's documented and tested.
+The documentation in the headers is _much_ bigger than the code.
+And it's tested.
 You may not need it.
 But it has a lot of things going for it.

 ### Easy to integrate